max-ieremenko/ServiceModel.Grpc/README.md

 - `ServiceModelGrpc.DataContract` test uses DataContractSerializer
 - `ServiceModelGrpc.Protobuf` test uses protobuf-net serializer
 - `ServiceModelGrpc.MessagePack` test uses MessagePack serializer
 - `ServiceModelGrpc.proto-emulation` test uses Google protobuf serialization, the same as `grpc-dotnet`.
-This test is designed to compare numbers between `ServiceModelGrpc` and `grpc-dotnet` without influence of serializer.
+This test is designed to compare numbers between `ServiceModelGrpc` and `grpc-dotnet` without the influence of a serializer.

 - `grpc-dotnet` is a baseline: